A Place for Mom

 Nursing homes provide a high level of on-site care, with staff supervision 24/7.
 Care providers include doctors, nurses, therapists, dietitians, certified nursing assistants, and more.
 Since staff is around or near residents at all times, it’s important to learn about their professional experience, problem-solving skills, training, and involvement with residents.

 Pavlovich suggests asking personal “what if” questions that pertain to your loved one.
-For example, if they exhibit dementia behavior — wandering, acting out, or showing anger — how can staff deescalate difficult situations or manage these behaviors?
+For example, if they exhibit dementia behaviors — wandering, acting out, or showing anger — how can staff deescalate difficult situations or manage these behaviors?
 If your loved one is a picky eater, can staff find alternatives or solutions to ensure they’re still able to eat a healthy and balanced diet?

 Finding staff members that go the extra mile in getting to know your loved one can make a big difference in their quality of life in a nursing home.
 If you’re walking by rooms on a tour, ask staff if they’re able to share any fun facts about residents, says Pavlovich.
 “It’s important for them to know more about a person than just their health condition or disease,” he says.